AbdourahamaneIssakaSani/vaxcert/README.md

 ## Introduction

-This repository contains the Token DApp project, which includes a Solidity smart contract and a React frontend.
+This repository contains a simple Smart Contract that can be used to issue, verify or revoke vaccine certificates.

 ## Deployed Contract